 Quick Tips for Visiting Mount Etna on Your Own

-Whatever your reason: whether your short on time, just want to go up the volcano and come back down to say you’ve done it, don’t want to mess with a tour group, want to save some cash, or simply want to explore solo, here’s how to visit Mount Etna on your own.
+Whatever your reason: whether you’re short on time, just want to go up the volcano and come back down to say you’ve done it, don’t want to mess with a tour group, want to save some cash, or simply want to explore solo, here’s how to visit Mount Etna on your own.

 - Keep an eye on updates for current eruptions before you go!
 Mount Etna is an active volcano that could have actual real live lava flow and exploding fire.

 - I highly recommend renting a car and driving to Mount Etna.
 But despite what your directions say, factor in extra time to get there; the road is twisty and cars drive extra slow.

 - Put “Rifugio Sapienza” into your GPS for a few parking lots at the cable car point.

 - Dress appropriately…even in the summer (see “what to bring” tips below) When you’re up on Mount Etna, even if you just go to the first stop at 2,500 meters, you’re going to be at a high altitude with a drastic temperature drop, so bring layers and great hiking shoes…even if you don’t plan on going to the summit.